najwancaesar/cashflow/README.md

 ## Description

 Cashflow Management System is a web-based application designed to track and manage financial transactions, including income, expenses, debts, and receivables.
 This system provides an efficient way to monitor cash flow and generate financial reports.
+This also allows you to create another sustainability to controlling your money cashflow management.
+This was just the beginning of one of my project that i made, even tho i know that this project's just a little bit only my study learner.

 ## Technologies Used